unifiedstreaming/fmp4-ingest/ingest_spec.md

 ## Terminology

 This specification uses the following terminology
-ISO BMFF: ISO BMFF in this document refers to part 12 of the ISO/IEC specification which describes the ISO Base media file format and the box structures related in this file format [1].
+ISO BMFF: ISO BMFF in this document refers to part 12 of the ISO/IEC specification which describes the ISO Base media file format and the box structures related in this file format [3].
-* Ftyp: the filetype and compatibility “ftyp” box as described in the ISO BMFF [1] that describes the brand of the media stream file brand.
+* Ftyp: the filetype and compatibility “ftyp” box as described in the ISO BMFF [3] that describes the brand of the media stream file brand.
-* Moov: the container for all metadata “moov” box as described in the ISO BMFF base media file format [1] that describes the metadata of the media and tracks in the presentation.
+* Moov: the container for all metadata “moov” box as described in the ISO BMFF base media file format [3] that describes the metadata of the media and tracks in the presentation.
-* Moof: the movie fragment “moof” box as described in the ISO BMFF base media file format [1] that describes the meta data of a fragment of media.
+* Moof: the movie fragment “moof” box as described in the ISO BMFF base media file format [3] that describes the meta data of a fragment of media.
-* Mdat: the media data container “mdat” box contained in an ISO BMFF  [1], this box contains the physical media samples based on a codec such as for example the HEVC [2] codec.
+* Mdat: the media data container “mdat” box contained in an ISO BMFF  [3], this box contains the physical media samples based on a codec such as for example the HEVC [4] codec.
-* Kind box: the track kind “kind” box defined in the ISO BMFF [1]  to label a track with its usage (i.e. user defined data)
+* Kind box: the track kind “kind” box defined in the ISO BMFF [3]  to label a track with its usage (i.e. user defined data)
-* Mfra: the movie fragment random access “mfra” box defined in the ISO BMFF [1]  to signal random access samples [1].
+* Mfra: the movie fragment random access “mfra” box defined in the ISO BMFF [3]  to signal random access samples [3].
-* Tfdt: the TrackFragmentDecodeTimeBox box “tfdt” in MPEG-4 ISO base media file format [1] used to signal decode time of the media fragment moof box.
+* Tfdt: the TrackFragmentDecodeTimeBox box “tfdt” in MPEG-4 ISO base media file format [3] used to signal decode time of the media fragment moof box.
-* nmhd: The null media header Box as defined in [1] to signal a track for which no specific media header is defined
+* nmhd: The null media header Box as defined in [3] to signal a track for which no specific media header is defined
-* HTTP: Hyper Text Transfer Protocol, version 1.1 as specified by RFC 2626 [2]
+* HTTP: Hyper Text Transfer Protocol, version 1.1 as specified by RFC 2626 [5]
-* HTTP POST: Command used in the Hyper Text Transfer Protocol for pushing data from a source to a destination [2]
+* HTTP POST: Command used in the Hyper Text Transfer Protocol for pushing data from a source to a destination [5]
 * fragmentedMP4stream: stream of ISO BMFF [1] fragments (moof and mdat), the payload of the live media ingest.
 * POST_URL:  Target URL of a post command in the HTTP protocol for pushing data from a source to a destination.
-* TCP: Transmission Control Protocol (TCP) as defined in RFC 793 [3]
+* TCP: Transmission Control Protocol (TCP) as defined in RFC 793 [6]
-* URI_SAFE_IDENTIFIER: identifier/string formatted according to [4]
+* URI_SAFE_IDENTIFIER: identifier/string formatted according to [7]
 * Connection: connection setup between a host and a source using the TCP protocol and the HTTP POST method.
 * Live stream event: the total media broadcast stream of the encoder ingest or source to be pushed to the destination.

 ## Ingest Protocol Requirements

-The media and timed meta-data ingest specification uses a standard long-running HTTP POST request to transmit encoded media data packaged in fragmented ISO BMFF [1] format to the media processing entity.
+The media and timed meta-data ingest specification uses a standard long-running HTTP POST request to transmit encoded media data packaged in fragmented ISO BMFF [3] format to the media processing entity.
 Each HTTP POST sends a complete fragmented MP4 bitstream ("stream"), starting from the beginning with header boxes (ftyp and moov boxes), and contin-uing with a sequence of fragments (moof and mdat boxes).
 An example of the Fragmented Media Ingest POST URL targeting the media processing entity is: http://mypublishingpoint/ingest.isml/streams(720p)
-The POST URL and syntax is defined as follows using the RFC 5234 ANB [9] to specify the structure.
+The POST URL and syntax is defined as follows using the IETF RFC 5234 ANB [14] to specify the structure.
 * PostURL = Protocol “://” BroadcastURL Identifier
 * Protocol = "http" / "https"
 * BroadcastURL = ServerAddress "/" PresentationPath